ironmanfpv/Question-Visualizer-for-Monocle/README.md

 key in their questions.
 You handle them at an interim juncture.

 Scenario two : You are a teacher/lecturer teaching a lesson.
 Your students have questions.
-They cannot ask you as and when.
+They hesitate to raise them as the group size is huge and they are processing their thoughts, trying to phrase their questions.
 You share with them a Google Sheet for them to key in their questions.
 You handle them at a Q&A segment.

 This app allows you to collate the questions from the shared Google